xuhuihuang/GME_tutorials/README.md

 	pip install msmbuilder2022

 For PyEMMA installation, you may refer to http://pyemma.org.
 And we recommend creating a new environment to install PyEMMA in case of any conflicts with MSMBuilder.
-The installation in conda environment:
+The installation in a conda environment:

 	conda install pyemma

 ### Contact Information
-You may contact Yue Wu wu678@wisc.edu/ Siqin Cao scao66@wisc.edu in case you have any specific questions on the model construction or the original MD data of the alanine dipeptide.
+You may contact Yue Wu wu678@wisc.edu/ Siqin Cao scao66@wisc.edu if you have any specific questions on the model construction or the original MD data of the alanine dipeptide.

 You may contact D. E. Shaw Research for the MD data of the villine headpiece.